HelloWorld-1017/HelloWorld-1017.github.io/_posts/python/python crash course/2024-08-13-Python-List-and-Tuple.md

 last_modified_at: 2024-08-13 20:05:12 +0800
 ---

-This post is a record made while learning Chapter 3 “Introducing Lists” and Chapter 4 “ Working with Lists” in Eric Matthes’s book, Python Crash Course.[^1]
+This post is a record made while learning Chapter 3 “Introducing Lists” and Chapter 4 “ Working with Lists” in Eric Matthes’s book, *Python Crash Course*.[^1]
 {: .notice--primary}

 # List